fly-apps/grpc-service/README.md

 }
 ```

-We'll deploy this gRPC service to an app called `grpc-example-app`, and a web proxy to `web-proxy-grpc-example-app`.

 ## Deploying the gRPC service to Fly

 - Install [flyctl](https://fly.io/docs/getting-started/installing-flyctl/)
 - Login to Fly: `flyctl auth login`
-- Create a new Fly app using `flyctl apps create` - don't overwrite the configuration at this point, the special configuration that gRPC requires has been set in `fly.toml` and explained below.
+- Create a new Fly app using `flyctl init`
+- The gRPC app needs a bit of special configuration, as described in `fly.template.toml` – you can either copy it over or just use the provided script with `sh import_fly_template.sh`.
-- Deploy the app to Fly: `flyctl deploy -a grpc-example-app`.
-You'll use the app name you created instead of `grpc-example-app`.
+- Deploy the app to Fly: `flyctl deploy`

 ### Deploying the gRPC-Web Proxy

-- `cd` in the `web-proxy` directory.
-There's a Dockerfile there that installs the gRPC-Web proxy and points it at our `grpc-example-app.fly.dev` service.
-You'll want to change the URL to the application application you created in the step above.
+- `cd` into the `web-proxy` directory.
+- Update the `Dockerfile` to point to your deployed gRPC service.
+The `--backend_addr=grpc-example-app.fly.dev:443` property needs to be updated to your app's hostname.
-- Create the web proxy app on Fly with `flyctl app create`.
-Again, don't override the `fly.toml` – it has special configurations for the proxy.
+- Create the web proxy app on Fly with `flyctl init` and opt to use the existing Dockerfile.
+- The configuration for this app is in `fly.temlplate.toml` – you can either copy it over or use the `sh import_fly_template.sh` script again.
-- Deploy the app to Fly: `flyctl deploy -a web-proxy-grpc-example-app`.
-You'll use the app name you created instead of `web-proxy-grpc-example-app`.
+- Deploy the app to Fly: `flyctl deploy`.

 ## Using the gRPC service

-With gRPC you'll usually use the generated client libraries in the language of your choice, but to make sure our service is working now we'll use the [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool:
+With gRPC, you'll usually use the generated client libraries in the language of your choice, but to make sure our service is working now we'll use the [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool:
 ```
 grpcurl -proto hello.proto grpc-example-app.fly.dev:443 MainService/Hello
 ```